julianwangnwu/julianwangnwu.github.io/_pages/about.md

 what's new?
 ------
+**Dolomitization by thermal convection** New paper about [dolomitization induced by the Emeishan Large Igneous Province](https://doi.org/10.1016/j.marpetgeo.2020.104308)

-**Impact vs Volcanism?** New paper about [changes of carbonate chemistry during end-Cretaceous mass extinction!] (https://doi.org/10.1130/G46431.1)
+**Impact vs Volcanism?** New paper about [changes of carbonate chemistry during end-Cretaceous mass extinction!](https://doi.org/10.1130/G46431.1)

-**One of the biggest Ca isotope excursions in the biggest mass extinction** New paper about [Ca and Sr cycle during Permian-Triassic mass extinction!] (https://www.sciencedirect.com/science/article/pii/S0016703719304594)
+**One of the biggest Ca isotope excursions in the biggest mass extinction** New paper about [Ca and Sr cycle during Permian-Triassic mass extinction!](https://www.sciencedirect.com/science/article/pii/S0016703719304594)

 **Import your data faster!** New analysis on [neo4j data import](https://julianwangnwu.github.io/posts/2019/06/import-neo4j/)!